bereilhp/bucketSigner/README.md

     DB_NAME= # The name of your database
     ```

-> **Important Notes:** Keep your .env file secure and never commit it to version control.
+> **Important Note:** Keep your .env file secure and never commit it to version control.

 ## Running It Locally